tenstorrent/tt-torch/docs/src/models/supported_models.md

 ## Supported Models
-The following models are currently supported through tt-torch as of Feb 3rd, 2025.
+The following models can be currently run through tt-torch as of Feb 3rd, 2025.
+Please note, there is a known bug causing incorrect output for some models.
+The [PCC](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) is displayed at the end of each test below.
+This issue will be addressed soon.

 | Model Name | Variant | Pytest Command |
 | ---------- | ------- | -------------- |